 A: Yes.
-We currently own two hotel properties and a mortgage note receivable from a related party, which are described in Supplement No. 1 hereto.
-In addition, if the mergers are consummated, we will acquire the assets owned by Moody I as of the date of the mergers.
-Please see Supplement No. 1 hereto for a description of such assets owned by Moody I. Other than these assets, this offering is a "blind pool" offering in that we have not yet identified any specific real estate assets to acquire using the proceeds of this offering.
+We currently own one hotel property, which is described herein.
+However, other than that asset, this offering is a "blind pool" offering in that we have not yet identified any specific real estate assets to acquire using the proceeds of this offering, other than the potential acquisition described in the supplement hereto.
 As a result, you will not have the opportunity to evaluate our investments before we acquire them.
 If we are delayed or unable to find suitable investments, we may not be able to achieve our investment objectives.
 We discuss the risks related to the fact that this is a blind pool offering under "Risk Factors-General Investment Risks."